ubcesports/echo-base/README.md

 run `docker volume rm echo-base_postgres-data` while the application is not running.

+### Docker Setup with Live Reload
+During development, it is possible to use the development compose configuration which uses [air](https://github.com/air-verse/air) to automatically watch for source file changes and reload the application.

+To use watch mode, run `docker compose -f compose.dev.yaml up` instead of the normal up command.
+When using watch mode during development, make sure to test the application with the full docker build script prior to merging with `main`, because the regular build script has various build and container optimizations that are not used in watch mode.

 ### Manual Setup
 Create a `.env` file in `cmd/server`.
 Ask your directors for the specific values for the database connection.